engeir/hack-md-notes/volcano-papers.md

 - Volcanic forcing in the mean of CMIP5 is 80% of the AR5 estimate, which is attributed to rapid cloud adjustments not included in the AR5 estimate
+- For volcanic aerosol, $\alpha$ _may_ be larger than for CO~2~ (EffCS smaller, efficacy, less than unity), since regression of $R=F-N$ (annual mean) against $T$ is much steeper.
+- EffCS is higher when volcanic forcing is relatively less important (see similar trend when volcanoes are not present, 1945-1975, and when CO~2~ is dominant, 1975–2005).

 [volc-cluster-ctrl]: https://view.es-doc.org/?renderMethod=name&project=cmip6&type=cim.2.designing.NumericalExperiment&client=esdoc&name=volc-cluster-ctrl
 [volc-cluster-mill]: https://view.es-doc.org/?renderMethod=name&project=cmip6&type=cim.2.designing.NumericalExperiment&client=esdoc&name=volc-cluster-mill